 The earliest evidence of Glebionis segetum in Kent appears to be its presence amongst charred cereal remains in a Roman pit dating back to 80-150 A.D. at Smeeth25.
 In terms of more conventional botanical publication, the first record belongs to Thomas Johnson in travelling between Stoke and Cliffe (Iter Plantarum, 1629) as well as at Thanet (Descriptio Itineris, 1632).
 Hanbury and Marshall (1899) considered the species to be common in cultivated fields and found in every botanical district.
-Cornfields are particularized in the Woolwich Surveys (1909), which covered north west Kent, and where Corn Marigold was regarded as fairly frequent.
+Cornfields are particularized in the Woolwich Surveys (1909), which covered north west Kent, and where Corn Marigold was regarded of the M20 tracks the sand of the Folkestone Beds and the 1971-80 distribution largely follows a similar as fairly frequent.